w33ble/simple-knex-model/README.md

 Called before the doc is validated against the defined schema. `jsonSchema` is a shallow clone of the schema defined on the model, and anything returned from this function will be used as the new schema.
 The `doc` object is passed by reference and can be mutated directly.

-#### `beforeCreate(doc)`
+#### `beforeCreate(doc, [returning])`

 Called after the validation but before the document is written to the database.
 The `doc` object is passed by reference and can be mutated directly.
+All arguments from [`.insert()`](http://knexjs.org/#Builder-insert) are passed directly.
+This method can return a Promise, and the query won't execute until the Promise resolves.

+#### `beforeUpdate(doc, [returning]) / beforeUpdate(key, value, [returning])`

+Called after the validation but before the document update query is executed.
+If `doc` object is provided, is it passed by reference and can be mutated directly.
+All arguments from [`.update()`](http://knexjs.org/#Builder-update) are passed directly, so you should check what you get.
+This method can return a Promise, and the query won't execute until the Promise resolves.

 #### License